Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Soil Tips & Tricks

-When you are ready to experiment, there is a wide range of soil preparation additives you can consider, including B1 Complex, root enhancers, and soil enzymes.
+When you’re ready to experiment, there’s a variety of soil additives you can try, such as B1 Complex, root enhancers, and soil enzymes, to further boost plant health.

 Container Options